radio-jaune/website/README.md

   *

-## funny little thing that happened with https://api.video
+## Annex A. Funny little thing that happened with https://api.video

-Hello, thanlk you so much for your answer.
+Hello, thank you so much for your answer.

 I tried registering only once yesterday

-I claied the Gihub button, and then I granted authorization to api.video Github OAuth2 application.
+I clicked the Github button, and then I granted authorization to api.video Github OAuth2 application.

-Then, the registration process forced me touse the email address associated with my Github Account, so I just closed the window exactly there.
+Then, the registration process forced me to use the email address associated with my Github Account, so I just closed the window exactly there.

 After that, I went to my github Account to revoke granted Github permissions to api.video

-And now, i does not matter hwhat I do, I jsut end up with the blank page with only one eror message :
+And now, it does not matter what I do, I just end up with the blank page with only one eror message :

 "We encountered an error trying to retrieve your workspaces "

 My guess is that there is a bug inside the https://api.video  website authentication moidules.

-What happens is that the  api.video   saas is trying to fetch my github repositories, using the Github token they got as I authorizd the Github Application.
+What happens is that the  https://api.video saas is trying to fetch my github repositories, using the Github token they got as I authorizd the Github Application.
-But it crashes, because i revoked the token to force resume the registration from start.
+But it fails to, because i revoked the token to force resume the registration from start.